napframework/nap/docs/doxygen/markdown/08_napkin.md

 =======================

 Napkin consists of several dockable panels that you can arrange yourself.<br>
-All panels showing lists of items that can be filtered by name, type or value from the textinput at the top.<br>
+All panels showing lists of items that can be filtered by name, type or value from the textinput at the top.
-Click on the column headers (such as Name and Type) to sort the list below.

 Resources {#napkin_resources}
 -----------------------